 - Keep abreast of developments in the field by reading current literature, talking with colleagues, giving presentations at conferences, and serving on committees in professional associations.

-Library Science Professors with little to no experience tend to make between $42560 and $53860 while the more experienced ones make over $88120 per year.
+Library Science Professors with little to no experience tend to make between $45010 and $56550 while the more experienced ones can earn over $90550 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Library Science Professor is to move to a higher paying state like FL.
-Right now, the highest paying states for Library Science Professors are FL, CA, NJ, IL and MI.
+One of the easiest ways to increase your salary as a Postsecondary Library Science Teacher is to move to a higher paying state like MD.
+Right now, the highest paying states for Library Science Professors are MD, WA, CA, MI and NY.

-3 other factors that can increase your salary as A Library Science Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Library Science Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Library Science Professors what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Library Science Professors what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.